chrjabs/rustsat/cadical/README.md

     patches, the user is responsible for applying the appropriate and necessary patches from the [`patches/`](https://github.com/chrjabs/rustsat/tree/main/cadical/patches) directory.

+## MSRV

+Note that the specified minimum-supported Rust version only applies if the _newest_ version of CaDiCaL is build.
+Older versions are pulled down via the [`git2`](https://crates.io/crates/git2) crate, which has transitive dependencies that have a higher MSRV.

 <!-- cargo-rdme end -->